List of Chicago Med characters: Dr. Will Halstead

-Dr. Will Halstead is an attending in the Emergency Department.
+Dr. William "Will" Halstead is an attending in the Emergency Department.
 He was first introduced to the Chicago franchise in the Chicago P.D. episode "Say Her Real Name" as Detective Jay Halstead's estranged brother who drops by to visit in a two-episode arc.
 The character moved to Med after being introduced in the show's backdoor pilot on Chicago Fire and Gehlfuss was made a regular cast member when the characters at Chicago Medical Center who appeared in both Fire and P.D. were given their own spin-off.

 Dr. Halstead was initially written as a plastic surgeon who left his private practice (or was implied in P.D. to have been "kicked out") in New York City and returned home to Chicago.
 After the backdoor pilot of Chicago Med, he decided to switch specialties to emergency medicine.
 When Med first premiered, he was Chief Resident.
 As of season 2 he has been an attending.
 He is characterized as a competent and compassionate doctor who tries to do what he thinks is best for his patient but his single-minded stubbornness has sometimes clouded his judgment, such as when he insists on a particular course of action that is contrary to both advice and evidence.
 Charge Nurse Maggie Lockwood, who sometimes uses the nickname "Big Red" when referring to Dr. Halstead, once described him as "a slightly anal, overly stubborn, rule breaking, control freak".
 Dr. Halstead's relationship with hospital administrator Sharon Goodwin has been historically fraught, and Halstead's job has been jeopardized on multiple occasions.

 In season 1 Dr. Halstead clashes a number of times with Dr. Connor Rhodes, a trauma surgery fellow, and Sharon Goodwin, the chief administrator, over hospital practices and policies.
 He particularly disliked Dr. Rhodes as he felt the latter was an entitled "rich kid" from the more affluent northern suburbs.
 They eventually call an unspoken truce by the end of the season as they developed a mutual professional respect for one another.
 During the episode "Choices" he finds himself in hot water after ignoring a patient's DNR and faces a lawsuit as a result.
 He also earns the ire of attending Dr. Kendra Perrington in the episode "Inheritance" for overriding her at the request of the patient's brother, who was his former schoolmate, only to find out that she was on the hiring committee.
 This put his job prospects in jeopardy as he was in the last year of his residency.
 In the season 1 finale he receives a letter of offer for an attending position in the ED, much to his relief.
 For much of early season 2, he stresses out over his finances as he still had to pay off his student loans and sizeable malpractice insurance (due to his malpractice suit from the episode "Clarity").
 He initially sees final-year medical student Jeff Clarke as a rival for Natalie's affections but develops a friendship with Clarke and often encourages him.